OSGeo/grass/CONTRIBUTING.md

 git stash pop
 ```

-### Creating a branch
+### Creating a new feature branch

-Now you have updated your local master branch, you can create a branch
+Now you have updated your local master branch, you can create a feature branch
 based on it.

-* Create a branch and switch to it:
+* Create a new feature branch and switch to it:

 ```
 git checkout -b new-feature